 East Hollywood bakery Friends & Family was founded by pastry chef Roxana Jullapat, who is known for farm-to-table pastries that highlight the freshest produce around, and her husband chef Daniel Mattern.
-Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits.
+Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits at this bakery.
 We won’t tell if you end up ordering a pistachio croissant and a trouble cookie.

 Otherwild Goods & Services, a queer-identified woman-owned store, is a one-stop shop for sustainable, ethically made products.
 The store has stylish clothes and accessories for men, women, and children as well as a fun selection of household items.
 Although the storefront is currently closed due to Covid, you can shop the entire collection online.

 Coly Den Haan, a certified sommelier and beer specialist, opened Vinovore as a showplace for alcohol produced by women.
 In addition to its impressive selection of woman-made beers and wines, the store carries books, gift boxes, and upscale pantry items.
 You can shop in person or online for delivery and pickup, and Vinovore also ships within California and to several other states.